If you think that you might be paying for mortgage life insurance offered to you by your bank, then this information is for you.

-This type of underwriting is where the insurer waits until after an insurance claim is made to investigate whether or not the insured person(s) named in the policy actually qualified for the coverage.
+This type of underwriting is where the insurer waits until after an insurance claim is made to investigate whether or not the insured person(s) named in the policy was actually eligible for coverage in the first place.

 So imagine, you apply for a policy as a responsible move to take care of your family, and you pay premiums on this policy for years.
 A tragic event renders you critically ill or takes your life, and your family receives notice that your insurance claim has been denied…

 Your family has enough emotional and financial hardship to deal with so this is the last problem they should ever be faced with, wouldn’t you agree?

 “But how is this possible when I’ve been paying premiums for all these years,” you ask?